 We sub-consciously do this all the time because we think there is a danger or we are not allowed to touch and it over powers everything else that we do.
 Certainly, here in Scotland, we’re a friendly bunch and will talk to anyone – on the bus, post office queue or at the bar.
 Talking to locals will enhance your stay, ten-fold, I promise.

-So, whilst you are booking your next holiday to Scotland do a bit of research on how you can enhance that trip by stopping and trying something exciting.
+So, whilst you are booking your next holiday to Scotland do a bit of research on how you can enhance that trip by stopping and trying something exciting, become a part of the slow living movement.
 Embrace slow travel for the senses, it could be the best trip you’ve ever had.